numberplates/plateit-api-docs/fundamentals/conventions.md

 ### Response Body

 Here is a fictional example of a typical collection response.
-There will be an array of objects nested within the `data` key, and metadata nested within the `meta` key.
+An array of objects will be nested under the `data` key, and basic pagination information and metadata will be found associated with the `links` and `meta` keys.

 <!-- tabs:start -->